 If and when online casinos are legalized in Maryland, limit your search to casino sites that are licensed and regulated.
 Then check out several different sites and choose the one(s) that offer the games you want, offer the best mobile experience, and provide you with the highest comfort level.

-The state has six land-based casinos.
+The state has seven land-based casinos.
 They are Hollywood Casino Perryville; Horseshoe Casino Baltimore; Live!
-Casino & Hotel in Hanover; MGM National Harbor in Oxon Hill; Ocean Downs in Berlin; and Rocky Gap Casino Resort in Flintstone.
-All are open 24 hours except Ocean Downs, which operates daily from 8 a.m.-2 a.m.
+Casino & Hotel in Hanover; MGM National Harbor in Oxon Hill; M & T Stadium in Baltimore, Riverboat on the Potomac, Ocean Downs in Berlin; and Rocky Gap Casino Resort in Flintstone.
+All open 24 hours except Ocean Downs, operating daily from 8 a.m.-2 a.m.

 No. The Interstate Wire Act of 1961 prohibits certain types of wagering from other states.
-Through the years, there have been various interpretations and rulings of the Wire Act and whether it applies to all forms of online gambling.
+Through the years, there have been various interpretations and rulings of the Wire Act and whether it applies to all online gambling forms.
+You may find this available for online poker in other states.
+Currently no such allowances are made for online gambling in Maryland.

 "Chet Fussman is a freelance writer for Gambling.com.
 Fussman is a former horse racing writer and longtime sports editor of the Florida Times-Union in Jacksonville.
 He's a poker and blackjack player and frequent sports bettor, who plans to send the U.S. Supreme Court a thank-you card for clearing the way for states to adopt sports wagering.
 Fussman's philosophy: Don't let the bad beats overshadow your winning ones."